CtrlK

 Trigger Term Quality

-Excellent trigger term coverage with explicit phrases: 'coderabbit debug', 'coderabbit support bundle', 'coderabbit diagnostic', 'coderabbit not working evidence'.
-These are natural terms a user would say when encountering CodeRabbit issues.
+Excellent trigger term coverage with explicit phrases like 'coderabbit debug', 'coderabbit support bundle', 'coderabbit diagnostic', 'coderabbit not working evidence', plus natural terms like 'troubleshooting', 'support tickets', and 'diagnostic information'.

 3 / 3